gokubi/policies/citizen_code_of_conduct.md

 These are the consent guidelines we expect everyone in Kairos to follow:

-  * Practice enthusiastic consent: only an enthusiastic Yes is a Yes, everything else is a no.
+  * Practice enthusiastic consent: only an enthusiastic Yes is a Yes, everything else is a No.
   * No touching people or their personal property without consent.
   * Treat everyone as an equal by default.
 Everyone has responsibility to obtain, provide, or withhold consent regardless of sex, gender, race, ethnicity, ability, age, orientation, relationship status, power dynamics, or any other identity.
   * Negotiate the scope of your activities.
 We recommend making clear that all parties involved have given consent to any proposed interactions.